1on1security/DShieldManager/bin/skrull/README.md

 <a href="https://en.wikipedia.org/wiki/Krull_(film)" target="_blank">https://en.wikipedia.org/wiki/Krull_(film)</a>

 My "I want information about a specific IP address" process cobbles togther output from four sources, all of which require an account and an API key.
+I called it skrull.bash.

 - <a href="https://ipinfo.io">ipInfo.io</a> via the ipinfo.bash script
 (Edit to declare YOUR API key.)